 £120,000 invested.
 Read more.

 We recently launched a monthly energy reading group at Cafe Kino in Stokes Croft.

-Read how the first one went and view the topics for the next session.
+Read how the first one went and view the topics discussed in our July session.

 BEC joins the Bristol Pound